cue-lang/cuelang.org/hugo/content/en/docs/tour/references/aliases/index.md

 {{< code-tabs >}}
 {{< code-tab name="file.cue" language="cue" area="top-left" >}}
-// Alias A provides access to a top-level field
+// This alias appears in front of a label that is
-// with a name that is not a valid identifier.
+// not a valid identifier.
+It binds its identifier
+// (A) to the same value that the label would be
+// bound to if it were a valid identifier.
 A="a top level field": 1

-// Alias B provides access to a dynamic field.
+// This alias appears in front of a dynamic field
+// expression.
+It binds its identifier (B) to the
+// concrete label resulting from the evaluation of
+// the expression.
+B=(#b): 2
 #b:     "a dynamic field"
-B=(#b): 2

 a: A
 b: B

-// Alias C provides access to a field that's
-// shadowed in c's innermost scope.
+// This alias appears before a value.
+It binds its
+// identifier (C) to the value it precedes, but
+// only within the scope of that value.
-c: C={
+x: C={
-	field: value: 3
+	x: 3
 	d: {
-		field: C.field.value
+		x: 4
+		e: x
+		f: C.x
 	}
 }
 {{< /code-tab >}}